Skip to content

 Packing Peanuts

-Empty into the packing peanut recycle bag in the MolES/NanoES mail room, G31.
-If it’s full, tie it up and place the bag near the Styrofoam recycling pickup on the loading dock.
+If the bag is full, please tie it up and place the bag near the Styrofoam recycling pickup on the MolES/NanoES loading dock next to the phone.

 Plastic Film (Packing Material, Cling Film, Etc.)

-Plastic that stretches easily with your thumb can be placed in the “plastic film” bin at the back of the loading dock (air filled packing inserts should be deflated first).
+Plastic that stretches easily with your thumb can be placed in the “plastic film” bin at the back of the loading dock (air-filled packing inserts should be deflated first).
 Plastic must be dry and clean.

 Crinkled/rigid plastic film, #7 plastic, mylar, foil, and bubble mailers are not recyclable.
 Please See Plastic Film Recycling Guide.